Field Notes / Build

-I Build Unlimited Websites for $200 a Month.
+I Run Every Website I Own for About $230 a Month.
 Here's the Whole Bill.

 Most "cost to build a website with AI" posts give you a per-site guess.
-Here's a truer number, because it's the one I actually pay: my whole operation runs on one flat bill of about $200 a month, and that same $200 builds as many real websites as I can make.
-Not $200 per site. $200 for all of them.
+Here's a truer number, because it's the one I actually pay: every website I own runs on one flat bill of about $230 a month.
+Most of that, $200, is the AI that does the building.
+Another $20 is hosting, about $12 is a cloud build server my old machine needs, and the rest is domains.
+It builds as many real websites as I can make.
+Not $230 per site. $230 for all of them.

 The AI bill doesn't scale with the number of sites.
 Build one or build ten, it's the same monthly number.
 Each new site's real added cost is basically a domain.